 As entrepreneurs, we're facing unprecedented uncertainty and challenges.
 The good news?
 We don't have to go it alone.
 Now more than ever, togetherness and collaboration are essential.
 Amber Gray, Founder, and CEO of Trusty Oak is collaborating with Stephanie Loayza, Founder of Exec Wranglers for The Better Together Series: Virtual Coffee Chats for Entrepreneurs.

-Our third guest, Candice DeRiso, Founder of Beckmann Collaborative, discussed marketing content in today's business world.
-Candice brings over 14 years in marketing and business development in the performing arts, high-tech, and small business.
+Candice DeRiso, Founder of Beckmann Collaborative, discussed marketing content in today's business world.
+Candice brings over 14 years in marketing and business development in the performing arts, high-tech, and small businesses.
 She calls herself a “wannabe engineer who loves data.”

 4 Steps to Conduct a Marketing Audit